antht9/M1AA3-1ZB3-W2020/README.md

 ## Announcements

+- (04/18/2020) Minor typo in the notation of the multivariate chain rule note.
+I will be posting a note from my office hours earlier today (12:00 pm - 2:00 pm).
+Hope you are all staying safe.
+It was a pleasure teaching you all, and I wish you all the best in your exam season.
+Take care, and stay safe all!
 - (03/26/2020) A couple good questions from office hours were written up.
 Please have a look!
 - (03/18/2020) New announcement on https://ms.mcmaster.ca/~mcleac3/math1ZB3/mainCalc2.html regarding our changes in response to the COVID-19 situation.
 - (03/12/2020) If notes aren't displaying in the browser, please download the .pdf file.
 Some files become larger when scanned with a higher resolution and with multiple pages.